Black Friday Car Shopping Tips and Advice

 • Always negotiate up from the dealer’s cost, not from MSRP (or above) down.

-• Take advantage of free, no-cost online services to check what vehicles are currently selling for in your local area.
+• Take advantage of free, no-cost online services to check what vehicles are selling for locally.

-• Please read my reviews on the top online car shopping sites: RydeShopper, Edmunds, MotorTrend, and CarsDirect.
+• Please read my reviews on the best online car shopping sites: RydeShopper, Edmunds, MotorTrend, and CarsDirect.

 Always Locate and Read the Fine Print on The Dealer’s Advertisement